 Jennifer joined Watsi on May 5th, 2016.
 Three years ago, Jennifer became the 3045th member to automatically support a new Watsi patient every month.
-Since then, 2,908 more people have become monthly donors!
-Jennifer's most recent donation supported Maxwell, a three-year-old from Kenya, to fund surgery for his hypospadias.
+Since then, 3,405 more people have become monthly donors!
+Jennifer's most recent donation supported Edwin, an aspiring engineer from Kenya, to fund a mobility restoring surgery on his foot.

 Maxwell is a 3-year-old from Kenya.
 He is an only child, his father owns a small butchery, and his mother is a stay-at-home mom.
 Maxwell was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Maxwell is scheduled to undergo corrective surgery on June 23.
 Our medical partner, African Mission Healthcare Foundation, is requesting $770 to cover the total cost of his procedure and care.
 “It will be a great joy to see Maxwell’s condition fully treated,” shared Maxwell's mother.